maartentamboer/X-Touch-Mini-FS2020/docs/configuration/fader.md

 # Fader
-The `faders` element consists of a list of buttons.
+The `faders` element consists of a list of faders.
 Each `fader` object can contain the following elements.

 | Element        | Mandatory          | Description |
 |----------------|:------------------:|----------|